-(PRINCIPLE 6 - In order to fulfil their responsibilities, Board members should be provided with complete, adequate and timely information prior to Board meetings and on an on-going basis.)
+Principle 6 - In order to fulfil their responsibilities, Directors should be provided with complete, adequate and timely information prior to Board meetings and on an on-going basis so as to enable them to make informed decisions to discharge their duties and responsibilities.

-In order to ensure that the Board is able to fulfill its responsibilities, Management provides the Board members with the monthly financial, operational and budget reports and other management statements within 12 days after the month-end.
+In order to ensure that the Board is able to fulfil its responsibilities, Management provides the Board members with the monthly financial, operational and budget reports and other management statements within 12 days after the month-end.
 Analysts' reports on the Company are forwarded to the Directors on an on-going basis as and when available.
-The Directors are provided with the phone numbers and particulars of the Company's senior management and Company Secretary to facilitate access.
+The Directors are provided with the phone numbers and particulars of the Company's senior Management and Company Secretary to facilitate access.

-All Directors have unrestricted access to the Group's records and information and receive detailed financial and operational reports from Management to enable them to carry out their duties.
+All Directors have unrestricted access to the Company's records and information and receive detailed financial and operational reports from Management to enable them to carry out their duties.
 Directors may also liaise with Management and seek additional information if required.
 Directors may, at any time, in the furtherance of their duties, request for independent professional advice at the Company's expense.

 The Company Secretary attends all Board meetings and assists the Chairman in ensuring that the Board procedures are followed.
-The Company Secretary is also responsible for communicating changes in listing rules or other regulations affecting corporate governance and compliance where applicable to the Company.
+The Company Secretary is also responsible for communicating changes in listing rules or other regulations affecting corporate governance and compliance where applicable to the Board and the Company.